cures-hub/cures-condec-jira/doc/features/knowledge-in-git-presentation.md

 # Extraction and Presentation of Knowledge in Git

-The ConDec Jira plug-in enables to explicitly document decision knowledge in commit messages and code comments.
+The ConDec Jira plug-in enables to explicitly [document decision knowledge in commit messages and code comments](documentation.md).
-It integrates code files as well as decision knowledge from commit messages and code comments into the knowledge graph.
-Developers can filter the knowledge graph views, e.g. to only see the knowledge documented in git.
-Trace link creation and maintenance between code files and Jira issues works as follows:
-1. Initial trace link creation during git clone.
-2. Manual link improvement and maintenance by developers.
-Developers can manually change links.
-3. Automatic trace link maintenance during git fetch based on recent changes.

 ConDec offers dedicated views for the knowledge in git.
 It indicates quality problems in the decision knowledge documentation and uses [nudging mechanisms](nudging.md) to motivate the developers to improve the quality (e.g. coloring of menu items).